Meet the Team

 Bennice Thayer is an experienced finance and accounting professional across nonprofit, technology, and service-oriented arenas.
 Before joining Baltimore Children and Youth Fund, she was the Director of Finance and Administration for sister organizations Lexington Market, Inc. and Baltimore Public Markets Corporation.
 She was second-in-command in operating six public markets across Baltimore City.

 Her background includes grants and contracts management at international, federal, state, and local levels; working with European and South African organizations; contracting with the Department of Defense, Department of Human Services, National Aeronautics and Space Administration, U.S. Agency for International Development, among others, and through high-technology satellite and long-distance telecommunications.

 She is the former co-founder and Executive Director of a learning center that serviced over one hundred schools, from elementary through post-graduate studies, in Maryland, Virginia, and the District of Columbia.

-Program Associate, Grantmaking & Technical Assistance
+Administrative Coordinator, Grantmaking & Technical Assistance

 A native of Baltimore, Dione is a graduate of Western Senior High School.
 She has over 16 years of experience providing both administrative and financial services support for one of the top hospitals in the region.
 She has worked closely with surgeons, research nurses, and a diverse patient population to provide timely and expert office support.
 Dione is a dedicated professional with a strong work ethic and commitment to excellence.